 Transferring Credit from Study Abroad

-Upon return, complete the following steps to ensure that your study abroad credit is transferred.
+Upon return, complete the following steps to start the study abroad credit transfer process.

 1. Have your study abroad transcript sent to the Study Abroad Office.